Nancy Haynes: Exhibitions

-Teaching and Lectures
+Teaching and lectures

 In addition to her painting career, Haynes has contributed to the academic field through teaching and lectures.
-She served as a visiting lecturer at Princeton University in 2000 and lectured at The Carpenter Center at Harvard University in 1992.
+She served as a visiting lecturer at Princeton University in 2000 and lectured at the Carpenter Center at Harvard University in 1992.
 From 1986 to 1989, she was an adjunct lecturer at Hunter College in New York.

 Awards

 Haynes has been awarded by the Pollock-Krasner Foundation in 1995, The National Endowment for the Arts in 1987 and again in 1990, and the New York Foundation for the Arts in 1987.

 Public collections

-Her work is included in major American and European museums, including:
+Her work is included in museum collections, including: